Some of the most important things you need to grow your career as an artist, new gigs and press coverage, will require an EPK.

 Upcoming Shows or Tour Dates

 If you use Bandsintown, you can use their widget to display all your coming shows.
-If you have a graphic that list multiple tour dates, be sure to insert that as well.
+If you have a graphic that lists multiple tour dates, be sure to insert that as well.

 Make sure contact information (email) is listed for the appropriate person who handles your inquiries for things like press, management and booking.